Active Directory hybrid identity: Extend on-premise Active Directory identity to Entra ID

 Why would they take this route?
 Simplicity is usually cited as a big driver here, but it also suits organizations that must invest in new infrastructure on an ongoing basis, for example those with a heavy bias towards software development, services or ecommerce.

-Hybrid identity creates new security risks
+Hybrid identity management creates new security risks

 Synchronizing AD and Entra ID using Microsoft tools